2dxgujun/WalkmanGo/README.md

 > A CLI for sync playlists to Sony Walkman deivce

+Shipping playlists to Walkman device is a very grunt work, you will need a Windows PC, and manually download songs, using Media Go or foobar2000 to export playlists to Walkman device.
+You will on your own to care about the album artwork stuff.
+If your playlists have growen up, and you want to update these playlists on Walkman device, you will need to export the entire playlists.

+With Walkman Go, you just need to plug in your Walkman device, that's all.

 ## Features

 * Download Hi-Fi music, payment required music, unavailable music